Merchant Acquirer vs Payment Processor: What’s the Difference?

 In-person payment flow

-During in-person payments, the processor transfers information between your business, the merchant acquirer, and the issuing bank.
-Brick-and-mortar businesses process payments using a point-of-sale (POS) or payment terminal that can read EMV chip cards
+During in-person payments, the processor transfers information between your business, the acquirer, and the issuing bank.
+Brick-and-mortar businesses process payments using a point-of-sale (POS) or payment terminal that can read EMV chip cards.

-When your customer uses their credit card in person, the card is authenticated and then information is sent from the POS to the issuing bank where the transaction is either approved or declined.
-Then the payment processor sends the payment status to the terminal.
-For approved transactions, the payment processor also sends the payment information to the merchant acquirer.
+When a customer pays via credit card in person, the card is authenticated and then information is sent from the POS to the issuing bank where the transaction is either approved or declined.
+Then the payment processor sends the payment status to the terminal and payment information to the acquirer for approved transactions.

 Online payment flow

-In online payment processing, the processor works with a payment gateway or PSP to send information between the issuing bank, merchant acquirer, and your business to complete the transaction.
+In online payment processing, the processor works with a payment gateway or payment service provider (PSP) to send information between the issuing and acquiring bank, and your business to complete the transaction.

 💡Pro Tip: Check out our guide on how to choose the best payment gateway for your e-commerce business to learn what questions to ask and factors to consider before you select a payments partner.